 When I was 16, I got my first job working behind the jewelry counter at JCPenneys.
-Despite the fact we had to wear pantyhose and heels, it was my first true introduction to the dark world lurking just outside my upper-middle class conservative upbringing.
+Despite the fact we had to wear pantyhose and heels, it was my first true introduction to the dark world lurking just outside my middle class uber conservative upbringing.
 I worked with girls who’d gotten knocked up, were getting wasted at parties, and wore sunglasses to hide their black eyes.
 It was positively scandalous.

 The job was just as you would expect—I convinced people to buy expensive hairpins, arranged peridot earrings, and could straighten a distraught bin of clearanced handbags like nobody’s business.
 It was important to be quick about it, because the sooner the store was clean, the sooner we could all go home.

 Assuming there weren’t any lingering customers, of course.

 On a slow weeknight, I could have every errant price tag tucked away within minutes of closing.
 One such night, I was just about to close my cash register when I realized there was a man still lurking in the corner of my department, browsing the pantyhose.
 He’d been there for quite some time, wandering about in his red plaid shirt and khaki jacket, head bent low in concentration.
 I’d hoped that ignoring him would make him go away, but it was 9:15 and he was still reading the backs of pantyhose packaging.

 I decided it was time for an intervention.

 I came out from behind the jewelry counter and crossed the sales floor.
 The lights were dimmed as a gentle reminder that we were fucking closed, so he was standing in semi-darkness when I reached him.